China snatches another diplomatic ally from Taiwan

 "On the one hand, she has been stepping up efforts to make Taiwan 'less Chinese' and carrying out a policy of 'saying no to China while fawning all over the US and Japan'; and on the other hand, she now demands respect for Taiwan from the mainland and wants to talk 'without any political precondition,'" said an online commentary of the People's Daily, the ruling Chinese Communist Party's mouthpiece.

-"Does Ms. Tsai think everyone else (is) a fool?"
+"Does Ms. Tsai think everyone else is a fool?"